Market & comparison education

 What to do next

-For "What makes a face yoga app easier to repeat", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
-Use the related Orena guide for "What makes a face yoga app easier to repeat" when you want app support for that action.
-The useful signal for "What makes a face yoga app easier to repeat" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Practical context: makes a face yoga app easier to repeat", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
+Use the related Orena guide for "Practical context: makes a face yoga app easier to repeat" when you want app support for that action.
+The useful signal for "Practical context: makes a face yoga app easier to repeat" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary